Aetopia/MCBE-Tweaks/Onix Client (merge into utils).md

 * If you want to build the launcher yourself feel free to [view their GitHub Repository](https://github.com/notcarlton/OnixLauncher).

-* If you wish to use any other injector such as [Fate Injector](https://github.com/fligger/FateInjector/releases/latest/download/FateInjector.exe).
+* If you wish to use any other injector then you can use [Fate Injector](https://github.com/fligger/FateInjector/releases/latest/download/FateInjector.exe).

 ## Source
 **GitHub Repository for Onix Client's Files: https://github.com/bernarddesfosse/onixclientautoupdate**